Our curriculum is based around the National Curriculum 2014.

 •Children will gain a deeper knowledge of their community.

-Learning to be a Historian
+Learning to Become a Historian

 In history we bring the curriculum to life through visits and the use of artefacts.